itouch2/PhotoTweaks/README.md

 ## Usage

-PhotoTweaksViewController offers all the operations to crop the photo, which includes translation, rotate and scale..
+PhotoTweaksViewController offers all the operations to crop the photo, which includes translation, rotate and scale.

 To use it,